kaizen-ai/kaizenflow/sorrentum_sandbox/tutorial.sorrentum_dev_container.md

 - There are two Airflow DAGs preloaded for this example stored in the dir `$GIT_ROOT/sorrentum_sandbox/devops/airflow_data/dags`
   - `download_periodic_5min_mongo_posts_reddit`:
-    - scheduled to run every 5 minutes
+    - Scheduled to run every 5 minutes
-    - download new posts submitted in the last 5 minutes from chosen subreddits (in this example `r/Cryptocurrency` and `r/CryptoMarkets`) using `examples/reddit/download_to_db.py`
+    - Download new posts submitted in the last 5 minutes from chosen subreddits (in this example `r/Cryptocurrency` and `r/CryptoMarkets`) using `examples/reddit/download_to_db.py`
   - `validate_and_extract_features_periodic_5min_mongo_posts_reddit`
-    - scheduled to run every 5 minutes
+    - Scheduled to run every 5 minutes
-    - load data from a MongoDB collection, compute feature, and save back to the database using `examples/reddit/load_validate_transform.py`
+    - Load data from a MongoDB collection, compute feature, and save back to the database using `examples/reddit/load_validate_transform.py`